LFattorini/Capstone-project-churn-prediction-Udacity/README.md

 ## Project Overview

 **Sparkify is a popular (not real!) music service** similar to Spotify or Pandora with a **subscription-based business model**.
-Each user can listen to their favorite music every day either through the **free-tier** or by using a **subscription plan where she pays a fixed monthly fee**.
+Each user can listen to their favorite music every day either through the **free-tier** plan or by using a **subscription plan where she pays a fixed monthly fee**.
 Users can **upgrade, downgrade, or cancel the service at any time**, so it's critical to be sure users love the service.

 **Every time a user interacts with the service it generates (synthetic) data**.
 Each event (e.g., song played, logout, like, downgrade, ...) is recorded with the corresponding timestamp.
 All of this information holds the key to keeping users happy and businesses thriving.